ArturoDent/jump-and-select/README.md

 [  ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
 [  ] - Consider cancelling multiMode if change editor.
 [  ] - Should there be a notification for no match on a query?
-[  ] - Add a kbWhere option for if no matches in remaining children?
+[  ] - Add a kbWhere option for  no matches in remaining children?
 [  ] - multimode and jumpBySymbol?
+[  ] - Consider adding negated kinds of symbols in `symbols` options.

 ## Release Notes